shumbul/Hacktoberfest-Guide/README.md

 # Hacktoberfest2022 ✌️
 This repository is made with the purpose of guiding people about Hacktoberfest

+** NOTE: This is just a guide and not a Hacktoberfest accepted repository **

 </br>

 # What is Hacktoberfest? 🤔